-Whenever possible, patient complaints about the care or services received at UHS are addressed and resolved at the point of origin.
-Every UHS staff member is expected to take patient concerns seriously and to work on behalf of the patient to resolve the concerns.
-Patients with concerns and/or complaints that are not resolved at their point of origin are encouraged to speak with:
+The University Health Service (UHS) respects the right and responsibility of patients to express their concerns and grievances about the care and services they receive at UHS.
+Whenever possible, patient complaints about the care or services received at UHS are addressed and resolved at the point of origin or with the staff member's supervisor or the manager of the area.
+Patients with concerns and/or complaints that are not resolved at their point of origin are encouraged to speak with the UHS Patient Advocate.

+The Patient Advocate assists both patients and UHS staff by responding to patient concerns and working to resolve them.
 The Patient Advocate will look into your concern and collect as much relevant information as possible.
-This step will include speaking with the appropriate UHS managers and the Director of the Health Service.
-You do not need to identify yourself when you contact the Patient Advocate, or you may ask the Advocate not to identify you when she is investigating your concern.
+This step will include speaking with the appropriate UHS managers and the Director of UHS.
+You do not need to identify yourself when you contact the Patient Advocate, or you may ask the Advocate not to identify you when they are gathering information related to your concern.
 If the Advocate feels you need to be identified for the concern to be addressed, she will tell you and let you decide whether to proceed further.
 Once the review is completed, the Advocate will share the outcome and actions with you.

 The Patient Advocate can be reached in any one of the following ways: